These 11 adorable Valentine’s Day Crafts for kids are fun for many age ranges, and are the perfect way to cheer up a cold winter weekend!

 Now It’s Your Turn

-Set aside a few minutes in the next day or two to make one of these crafts with your kids.
+Set aside a few minutes in the next day or two to make one of these cute Valentine’s Day crafts for kids.
 Even if you end up creating paper crafts that you don’t have a place to store, you’ be creating memories with your kids and getting your home ready for Valentine’s day too!

 Do you find the time to do crafts with your kids?